Streand/InsightFace_Reference_Tool_v5/README.md

 - **All dependencies are installed automatically in a Python virtual environment (`.venv`) when you run `install.bat`.**
 - **No system-wide Python changes are made.**
 - Supported on Windows with Python 3.8–3.11 (recommended: 3.10+).
-- CUDA 11.8 is required for GPU acceleration (the installer will fetch the correct PyTorch/torchvision wheels).

 ---